riletan/promptz/memory-bank/projectbrief.md

 - Filter prompts by tags and other criteria
 - Copy prompts to clipboard

+### Project Rules Management

+- Create, edit, and delete project rules
+- Browse and search for project rules
+- Filter rules by tags and other criteria
+- Download rules as markdown files

 ### Social Features

 - Star/favorite prompts
 - View favorite prompts
 - Author attribution
+- Popularity tracking for prompts

 ### MCP Integration